hbwang85/RNToDoList/README.md

 # RNToDoList
-This is a demo for how to use React Native to create a ToDo list app.
+This is a demo to create a ToDo list app using React Native